 Games at LottoNow.com

 There are six lottery syndicates that players can opt into.
 Powerball is played twice a week with 120 shares for 35 tickets at €4 per share.
-Mega Millions also has a 35/120 ratio at the same buy in.
+Mega Millions also has a 35/120 ratio at the same buy-in.
 UK Lotto includes the Millionaires Raffle with 20 lottery lines and 120 shares at €3 per share.
-EuroMillions and EuroJackpot has 30 lottery lines with 120 shares at €3 per share.
+EuroMillions and EuroJackpot have 30 lottery lines with 120 shares at €3 per share.
 Spain’s La Primitiva is also 30/120 at €3 per share.

 Lottery Lines in LottoNow Syndicates